 Federal Aviation Administration, DOT.

-This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain Lockheed Model 382G series airplanes.
-This proposal would require repetitive general visual inspections of certain bearings located in the emergency exit door for evidence of excessive wear; and repair of certain bearings, which would terminate the repetitive inspections.
-These actions are necessary to prevent failure of the latch mechanism, which could result in the inability to open the emergency exit door in an emergency.
+This amendment adopts a new airworthiness directive (AD), applicable to certain Lockheed Model 382G series airplanes, that requires repetitive general visual inspections of certain bearings located in the emergency exit door for evidence of excessive wear; and repair of certain bearings, which would terminate the repetitive inspections.
+This action is necessary to prevent failure of the latch Start Printed Page 42951mechanism, which could result in the inability to open the emergency exit door in an emergency.
 This action is intended to address the identified unsafe condition.

 FOR FURTHER INFORMATION CONTACT:

 William Herderich, Aerospace Engineer, Airframe and Propulsion Branch, ACE-117A, FAA, Atlanta Aircraft Certification Office, One Crown Center, 1895 Phoenix Boulevard, suite 450, Atlanta, Georgia 30349; telephone (770) 703-6082; fax (770) 703-6097.End Further Info End Preamble Start Supplemental Information